 Double Wide Maple Veneer Pack

-- each pack includes 15 Core grade and 6 Face sheets (21 total)
+- each pack includes 21 Prime or Core grade sheets

 Handle with care to prevent these large sheets from splitting.
 If that happens, simply add a bead of glue and press together with masking tape till it dries.

 Use Titebond III for most pressings, unless drying time is a major factor.

 Although the label on Titebond III says you have 15 minutes before it starts to set, when it is spread out over such a large surface, it will dry much more quickly than that.
 Use a 9” close-nap paint roller, and extra help to get the glue on quickly.
 Gluing only a few sheets and pressing at a time is recommended, especially if you are working alone.

 Best Vacuum Bag size: 36 x 52” Thin Air Press TPK36

 As noted in the details area, any splits or cracks due to handling can be easily fixed.

 Veneer expands and contracts with moisture.
 Our veneer is shipped with 7-9% humidity.
 Keep your veneer stored away from heat sources, and lay it flat.

 If your work area is very dry, keep your unused veneer sealed in plastic (a garbage will do) until you are ready to use it.

 A: Acer Saccharum, or Sugar Maple.
 Other names are Rock, Hard Rock, and Hard Maple.